 When common warts form on the soles of the feet, they are called plantar warts.
 Plantar is the medical term for the bottom of the foot.
 Left untreated, they can grow quickly.

 Certain strains of genital warts can cause cancer in males and females, so it is important to treat them early before they can turn into cancer.
-Women who have been exposed to them should see a gynecologist to get screening tests for cervical cancer.
+Women who have been exposed to this disease should see a gynecologist to get screening tests for cervical cancer.
 This screening test allows doctors to find early signs of disease, which can be treated before cancer has a chance to develop.

 Many treatments that you can buy without a prescription contain salicylic acid.
 Your dermatologist can prescribe a medicine that contains a stronger dose.
 If your dermatologist prescribes a medicine with salicylic acid, you will likely apply it every day after bathing or soaking.
 It can take many weeks to see results.
 You should stop treatment, at least for a short time, if the wart or the skin around it becomes sore.